Watching YouTube playlists on shuffle with MPV

 The last argument is the playlist URL; in this case the watch later playlist.

-If you already have your cookies file set on your youtube-dl configuration, or if the playlist is public, you won’t need the second argument, and the command will be as simple as:
+If you already have your cookies configured on your yt-dlp configuration, or if the playlist is public, you won’t need the second argument, and the command will be as simple as:

 $ mpv --shuffle "https://youtube.com/playlist?list=WL"

-Just be sure to have MPV and youtube-dl installed.
+Just be sure to have MPV and yt-dlp installed.

 Usage